The areca palm, otherwise known as butterfly palm, golden cane palm, bamboo palm, or its Latin name, Dypsis lutescens, is a native of Madagascar.

 Preparing the Soil

 Make sure your Areca plant gets rich, well-draining soil.
+A rich, slightly acidic soil with very good drainage is perfect for growing outdoor areca palms.

 Add a gravel substrate before planting to help create a buffer zone for water drainage.
+Amending with sand and peat moss might be necessary to improve porousness and lower soil pH.

-Giving your plant the right amount of food and water can be a little tricky compared to potted plants, so use the adage of “less is more” and adjust until you find the perfect balance when in doubt.
+Giving your plant the right amount of food and water can be a little tricky compared to potted plants, so use the adage “less is more” and adjust until you find the perfect balance when in doubt.

-Use a slow-release fertilizer with plenty of micronutrients, applied according to the packaging instructions throughout spring and summer but cutting back in fall and winter.
+Use a slow-release fertilizer with plenty of micronutrients, applied according to the packaging instructions throughout spring and summer but cutting back in late fall and winter.

 More on Caring for Areca Palms